¤, About Us

 CMA CGM: a global leader in container shipping

-Founded in Marseille in 1978 by Jacques Saadé, CMA CGM is the third-largest container shipping company worldwide and number 1 in France.
-This year the CMA CGM Group is celebrating its 35th anniversary.
+Founded in Marseille in 1978 by Jacques Saadé, the CMA CGM Group is the third-largest container shipping company worldwide and number 1 in France.

 CMA CGM: a world leader and a major economic player

-With a young and diversified fleet of 414 vessels (84 company owned), the CMA CGM Group serves 400 of the world's 521 commercial ports.
+With a young and diversified fleet of 428 vessels, the CMA CGM Group serves 400 of the world's 521 commercial ports.
 Through its 170 shipping lines the company operates on every one of the world's seas.
-Its global presence and powerful ships like the CMA CGM JULES VERNE enable the CMA CGM Group to transport a volume of 10.6 million TEUs (Twenty Foot Equivalent Unit) each year.
+Its global presence and powerful ships like the CMA CGM JULES VERNE enable the CMA CGM Group to transport a volume of 11.4 million TEUs (Twenty Foot Equivalent Unit) each year.

-The CMA CGM Group posted revenues of 15.9 billion USD in 2012 (a 7% increase), proving that "family business" companies are efficient and make it possible for the French industry to rise to the upper echelons of the world industry.
+The CMA CGM Group posted revenues of US$ 15.9 billion in 2013, proving that "family business" companies are efficient and make it possible for French industry to rise to the upper echelons of world trade.

 There are 2,400 staff members working at the Group's head office, the CMA CGM Tower in Marseille.
 It is a building worthy of a major player in the French economy.
 The Group has 6,300 French customers and CMA CGM is the largest private employer in Marseille, the city where the company was founded in 1978.